lefnire/tforce_btc_trader/README.md

 - `--id <int>`: the id of some winning hyper-combo you want to run with.
 Without this, it'll run from the hard-coded hyper defaults.
 - `--gpu-split`: (see Hypersearch section)
 - `--runs <int>`: `hypersearch.py` & `run.py` both have a max number of test runs (40 currently), you can increase or decrease that (maybe you think your run in the database could do better if given more time; increase the number here).
 - `--live`: whooa boy, time to put your agent on GDAX and make real trades!
 I'm gonna let you figure out how to plug it in on your own, 'cause that's danger territory.
 I ain't responsible for shit.
+In fact, let's make that real - disclaimer at the end of README.
 - `--live-test`: same as `live`, but without making the real trades.
 This will start monitoring a live-updated database (from config.json), same as `live`, but instead of making the actual trade, it pretends it did and reports back how much you would have made/lost.
 Dry-run.
 You'll definitely want to run this once or twice before running `--live`.
 - `--early-stop <int>`: sometimes your models can overfit.
 In particular, PPO can give you great performance for a long time and then crash-and-burn.
 That kind of behavior will be obvious in your visualization (below), so you can tell your run to stop after x consecutive positive episodes (depends on the agent - some find an optimum and roll for 3 positive episodes, some 8, just eyeball your graph).